FForzano/TesiTriennale/README.md

 highlights how the use of PACSs and PASSs improves the performance.

 ## Where can I find the thesis?
-You can find the pdf of the Thesis in the parents directory of this repository with the name "Thesis.pdf".
+You can find the pdf of the Thesis in the parents directory of this repository with the name "Thesis.pdf".<br />

-You can find more information about me in my Linkedin account:
+You can find more information about me in my Linkedin account:<br />
 [Federico Forzano](https://www.linkedin.com/in/federico-forzano-8b24b8239/)